romuloslv/finops-oci/README.md

 # AutoRunOCI
-Manage instances in pre-programmed periods
+Manage(ON/OFF) instances in pre-programmed periods based in tags